arshajii/pokerbot/README.md

 - [ ] Side pot logic
 - [ ] Small and big blinds
-- [ ] Further separate front-end (bot) and back-end (poker engine)
+- [ ] Further separation of front-end (bot) and back-end (poker engine)

 Issues
 ------

 PokerBot is still in its early stages of development, so there will likely be various bugs that have been overlooked.
-If you happen to find one, please submit an issue about it.
+If you happen to find one, please [submit an issue](https://github.com/arshajii/pokerbot/issues/new) about it.

 Feel free to also submit an issue to request a feature that does not exist, or to request an enhancement to an existing feature.